flowmatters/sourceRy/README.md

 The downloaded binary packages are in
         C:\...\Temp\RtmpKOEu48\downloaded_packages
 ```
-6. Run a quick test of snow from the R prompt:
+Then, run a quick test of snow from the R prompt:

 ```R
 library(snow)